bhanuteja0072/LINEAR-REGRESSION-/README.md

 # LINEAR-REGRESSION-
-My work on linear regression algorithms
+My work on linear regression algorithms and worked on a sample data case